Mato Queimado: Regional language

 As is the case in many of its surrounding municipalities, listed below, the Riograndenser Hunsrückisch language is spoken in Mato Queimado since pioneer days and has been intrinsic to its history.
 Although technically a language, it is commonly referred to as a dialect of the German language.
 In recent years the Portuguese translation of its name is gaining wider use throughout Brazil: hunsriqueano riograndense (no caps in Port.).
 However, the majority of estimated three million native speakers of Riograndenser Hunsrückisch in Rio Grande do Sul mostly often refer to their language simply as Deitsch or Hunsrückisch, and the majority of them probably do not recognize the term hunsriqueano, as used in academia and presently more and more in the larger cultural context (i.e. internet, social media, etc.).

 The establishment of this community dates back to 1919, and its original settlers were all German Brazilian, as well documented, most originating from the neighboring municipality of Cerro Largo (then called Serro Azul) and some from the eastern Altkolonie (trans.: Old Colony; in Port.: Colônia Velha) region of the state.
-Therefore, all the founders of the community were native speakers of the variety of Hunsrückisch spoken in the state of Rio Grande do Sul, a Germanic language which is in fact uniquely Brazilian (there are two much smaller pockets of Hunsrückisch speakers in Brazil, located on the Atlantic coast of Santa Catarina state and in the mountains of the state of Espirito Santo).
+Therefore, all the founders of the community were native speakers of the variety of Hunsrückisch spoken in the state of Rio Grande do Sul, a Germanic language which is in fact uniquely Brazilian (there are two much smaller pockets of Hunsrückisch speakers in Brazil, located on the Atlantic coast of Santa Catarina state and in the mountains of the state of Espírito Santo).